 GOOD DESIGN AWARDS WEEK – DAY TWO

-Welcome to Day Two of the 2021 Good Design Awards Week, as we announce the 2021 Australian Good Design Awards for Design Research, Design Strategy, Digital Design, Fashion Impact and Awards for Next Gen category and the Indigenous Designer Award for 2021, proudly presented by RMIT University.
+Welcome to Day Two of the 2021 Good Design Awards Week, as we announce the 2021 Australian Good Design Awards for Design Research, Design Strategy, Digital Design, Fashion Impact and Awards for Next Gen category, presented by RØDE Microphones and the Indigenous Designer Award for 2021, proudly presented by RMIT University.

 The Australian Good Design Award Best in Class accolade represents the highest level of design excellence in a sub-category and represents absolute best in class design.
 From a record 930 projects submitted to the Good Design Awards this year, only 28 projects qualified for the Good Design Award Best in Class accolade.